 - Buying this amount of freeze-dried food would have cost you approximately $3,227 (442lbs x $7.30).

 *Bear in mind that these are rough calculations.
-There are a lot of variables (like whether you buy in bulk, grow your own food, seasons, food prices where you live, cost of electricity…) that will affect the ROI.
+There are many variables (like whether you buy in bulk, grow your food, seasons, food prices where you live, cost of electricity…) that will affect the ROI.

 However, a home freeze dryer DOES pay off…